-Not later than thea student's fifthseventh unexcused absence in a month, the district shall-will:
+Not later than a student's seventh unexcused absence in a month, the district will:

-- a. enter into an agreement with the student and parents/guardians that establishes school attendance requirements; - b. refer the student to a community truancy board or file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.engagement board; or - ¶ i.
-Community Engagement Board

-C. If the above action fails file a petition to correct juvenile court (see below).
+- a. enter into an agreement with the student and parents/guardians that establishes school attendance requirements; - b. refer the student to a community engagement board; or - c. file a petition to juvenile court (see below).